|Register for Django Camp here.|

 Second, we offer the chance to study with real experts in a sustained, intimate setting.
 While a two-hour clinic is far, far better than no instruction at all, that format has its limitations.
 We want to offer you the opportunity to get more guidance from more artists/instructors at a better value than has ever been available in the US.

-In 2013, Django Camp will get started after dinner on Tuesday, June 18th and wrap up mid-day on Sunday the 23rd.
+In 2015, Django Camp will get started after dinner on Tuesday, June 16th and wrap up the morning of Sunday the 21st.
 We do welcome early arrivals starting Monday afternoon.
 Many of our artists arrive then and the extra day provides a great opportunity to warm up with some casual jam & hang time before things get busy.
 Wednesday through Saturday, the daytime is devoted to classes and jamming.
-Evening invariably involves more jamming, but may also include special offerings like...a guitar show, a wine tasting (guess whose idea that was for 2013), a film with live music and (last but assuredly not least) weekend concerts.
-Sunday morning is largely unstructured time for refection on the week's activities, good-byes, last-minute questions and maybe one last jam session for the road.
+Evening invariably involves more jamming, but may also include special offerings like...a guitar show, a wine tasting (guess whose idea that was), a film with live music and (last but assuredly not least) weekend concerts.
+Sunday morning is largely unstructured time for reflection on the week's activities, good-byes, last-minute questions and maybe one last jam session for the road.

 About The Django Camp Instructional Program

-Our instructional program is built around (but not limited to) a core repertoire of tunes that provide a foundation for jamming and learning across instruments and levels of experience.
-Whether our focus is improvisation, idiomatic licks, technique or accompaniment, our instructors will often use these tunes to demonstrate and explore the topic at hand.
+Every year we recommend a two tiered "core repertoire" of tunes that provide a foundation for jamming and learning across instruments and levels of experience.
+Whether our focus is improvisation, idiomatic licks, technique or accompaniment, our instructors may use these tunes to demonstrate and explore the topic at hand.
 Some of those songs are standards that we come back to year after year, while others change, offering you the opportunity to explore and develop new repertoire.
-Much of the older, standard repertoire (as well as less common material introduced in past years) is already up on this website on the Get Ready Musically pages.
-That's also where, over the 8-12 weeks before Camp, we'll be incrementally posting some of this year's new material for folks who want to get a head start.
+You can access this year's (and much of our past) core repertoire on the Get Ready Musically pages of this website.

 - At 9 in the morning there's an optional 50-minute morning warm up on a couple tunes from the core repertoire.